boschrexroth/ctrlx-automation-sdk/samples-node/datalayer.provider.alldata/README.md

 ## Introduction

-The sample demonstrates how to provide all available data types to ctrlX Data Layer tree.
+The sample demonstrates how to provide all available data types to __ctrlX Data Layer__.
 The demo creates a 'static' and a 'dynamic' folder under the root node 'samples'.
 The 'static' folder provides nodes with constant values.
 In the 'dynamic' folder the same nodes are provided as in 'static' folder but with changing value every second.

 ## Description